Collaborative Learning and Capacity Building Logo

 ✉️ r.myron@imperial.ac.uk

-Rowan is the Education Lead in the Collaborative Learning and Capacity Building theme, working two days a week for NIHR ARC Northwest London and three days as Associate Professor of Healthcare Management at the University of West London.
+Rowan is the Education Lead in the Collaborative Learning and Capacity Building theme, working one day a week for NIHR ARC Northwest London and four days as Professor of Healthcare Improvement at the University of West London.
 She is a trained psychologist and completed her PhD in Child Development at Goldsmiths College, London.

-Rowan developed and continues to teach on the MSc Improvement Science and Professional Doctorate courses, using the ARC systematic approach.
+Rowan developed and continues to teach on the MSc Improvement Science and Professional Doctorate in Health courses, using the ARC systematic approach.
 As the Education Lead, she directs the NIHR ARC Northwest London Improvement Leader Fellowship programme, building capacity in improvement science and supporting individuals to implement change in their workplace.
+She mentors nationally for the NIHR and regionally for the ARC NWL.
 She is also leading research exploring the impact of QI learning and teaching within the fellowship.

 Dr Esther Kwong